Skip to main content

 • how the flow continues via Routes to either another Step or an End step.

-Each step can produce verdicts, which describe the result of a step operation.
-For example, the verdicts of an Document-based IDV step are:
+Each step can produce routes, which describe the result of a step operation.
+For example, the routes of a Document-based IDV step are:

 • verified

-In the flow, the verdict is used to select the next route: it either routes to a follow-up step or to an End step, which sets the final outcome shown in the API response (for example, accepted or rejected).
+In the flow, the route taken determines the next step: it either leads to a follow-up step or to an End step, which sets the final outcome shown in the API response (for example, accepted or rejected).

-IDV Step with three outcomes: verified, fraud, and failure, each leading to a dedicated End Step.
-Example of an IDV Step with multiple verdicts, each mapped to a dedicated End Step.
+IDV Step with three outcomes: verified, not_verified, and fraud_detected, each leading to a dedicated End Step.
+Example of an IDV Step with multiple routes, each mapped to a dedicated End Step.

 Data blocks